abhinavasr/Guacamole/README.md

-# Guacamole Docker with MySQL Backend and VNC Support
+# Guacamole Docker with PostgreSQL Backend and VNC Support

-This repository contains a Docker Compose setup for Apache Guacamole with MySQL backend and VNC support.
+This repository contains a Docker Compose setup for Apache Guacamole with PostgreSQL backend and VNC support.

 ## Features

 - Apache Guacamole web application
 - Guacamole daemon (guacd) with VNC protocol support
-- MySQL database for authentication and connection storage
+- PostgreSQL database for authentication and connection storage
 - Complete initialization scripts for the database
 - Configuration files for Guacamole